WebAssembly/spec/document/appendix/implementation.rst

 * the length of a :ref:`name <syntax-name>`
 * the range of :ref:`code points <syntax-codepoint>` in a :ref:`name <syntax-name>`

+If the limits of an implementation are exceeded for a given module, then the implementation may reject the :ref:`instantiation <exec-instantiate>` of that module with an embedder-specific error.

 .. _impl-binary:
 .. index:: binary format, module, section, function, code